 The Technical Stuff

 The Sovrn implementation follows OpenRTB 2.5 specification.
-If you are seriously considering an S2S setup, read through the documentation in this article.
+If you are seriously considering an S2S setup, please reach out to Sovrn publisher support for information about what parameters you need to include.

 Important Things to Consider about Server to Server Bidding